Riskcontrol/ai_agent_secondlevel_verification/scripts/README_EXTRACTOR.md

 - Multi-column handling: automatic clustering to 3/2/1 columns; reading order left-to-right, top-to-bottom.
 - Continuations: If a page starts without headings, previous faculty/qualification/course/session persist.

+Hybrid extraction

+- The extractor now uses a hybrid strategy: try text-layer extraction first and, for any page with too few words (controlled by MIN_TEXT_WORDS, default 25), automatically fall back to OCR for that page.
+This avoids misreads when the PDF has a sparse or corrupted text layer.

+Environment tuning

+- OCR_DPI: DPI used by OCR fallback (default 250)
+- TESSERACT_PSM: Optional psm mode for tesseract (e.g., 6 or 4)
+- TESSERACT_LANG: Optional language codes (e.g., eng)
+- MIN_TEXT_WORDS: Minimum words required from text-layer extraction before using OCR fallback (default 25)

 5) Tuning
 - Expand GRADE_MAP patterns for additional variants if encountered
 - Tweak y_gap in group_lines if lines appear merged/split incorrectly